MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/NUMBER-Function--FieldRef-.md

 caps.latest.revision: 10
 ---
 # NUMBER Function (FieldRef)
-Gets the number of a field as a string.
+Gets the number of a field as an integer.

 ## Syntax